NexPlayer/iOS-SDK/setup-guide.md

 ## Controlling the Playback

-Playback is controlled through the NexPlayer class, which handles acquisition and decoding of the media data.
+Playback is controlled through the NexPlayer class, which handles the acquisition and decoding of the media data.

 The application creates an instance of this class and issues commands to it by calling instance methods.
 NexPlayer carries out these commands asynchronously and notifies the application of changes in status.